GaurangTandon/CPtools/tips.md

 1. DFS using a set that keeps self-deleting: this TLEd on 190E so go with DSU approach
 2. DSU (I didn't understand this approach :/ explained in editorial of 1242B)

+## Problems with `map` giving TLE

+Listen.
+Using `unordered_map` instead will usually **NOT** fix your problem.
+Instead, focus on reworking your logic a bit so that you can get an AC.
+See problem 102411M (AC https://codeforces.com/gym/102411/submission/66275452).
+Also, see https://codeforces.com/blog/entry/60737 but you probably won't ever need it.

 ## WTF

 1. How to check for overflow in long long consecutive products?
 Why did this happen? https://codeforces.com/group/K3Zd1r0QSA/contest/101612/submission/60599572 -_-